trade-tariff/trade-tariff-ci-orb/README.md

 ### How to Contribute

-We welcome [issues](https://github.com/trade-tariff/trade-tariff-ci-orb/issues) to and [pull requests](https://github.com/trade-tariff/trade-tariff-ci-orb/pulls) against this repository!
+Raise a pull request [pull requests](https://github.com/trade-tariff/trade-tariff-ci-orb/pulls) against this repository!

 ### How to Publish
 * Create and push a branch with your new features.